Last Updated on November 27, 2020 by Queenie Mak

 The way I came up with my Tokyo Itinerary is by planning each day around different neighbourhoods in Tokyo.
 And I included highlights of each area in each section.
 The neighbourhoods are grouped in such a way that you will not waste a lot of time commuting from one place to another.

 I like efficiency and saving time.
 After all, spending 5 days in Tokyo is not a lot of time so you’ll have to plan ahead and maximize your time there.
-But you can save even more time by following my 5 days itinerary in Tokyo instead of planning it yourself!
+But you can save even more time by following my Tokyo 5 day itinerary instead of planning it yourself!

 Here is a quick summary of the 5 day itinerary in Tokyo: